ejardim/a4asandbox/README.md

   - a4adiags?
   - retrospective (how to reduce ks)
 - Tools
+  - extract fleet selectivity
 - model choice
   - separable test
   - number of ks
   - which spline
 - Spatial components